 Medication or drug errors may form the basis to bring a claim for medical malpractice and/or medical negligence.
 These instances often occur when a doctor or medical professional has done something incorrect in the diagnosing, prescribing, and handling of a medication or drug.
 It is the responsibility of doctors and other medical professionals to properly prescribe medications and drugs by following the rules for patient safety.
 If doctors and medical professionals follow the rules for patient safety it will prevent medications and drugs from causing harm to patients.
 Where medications and/or drugs are utilized in a correct manner a patient may be able to bring a claim for medical malpractice or medical negligence.

 If you have suffered an injury due to a medication or drug error you may be able to bring a claim for medical malpractice and/or medical negligence.
-The medical malpractice attorneys at the Brannon Law Firm have the skill and experience to discover whether your health issues are a result of a medication or drug error.
+The Dayton personal injury lawyers at the Brannon Law Firm have the skill and experience to discover whether your health issues are a result of a medication or drug error.
 Medical malpractice and medical negligence is preventable.
 It is caused by the error, improper action, or lack of action by medical professionals.
 It is important to hold those medical professionals to the proper standards of care and to hold them accountable for the harms and losses they cause.
 The Brannon Law Firm can help hold those at fault accountable.

 Additionally, your medical treatment from the medication or drug error may be difficult, both financially and emotionally.
 In addition to the illness or condition that required the medication or drug in the first place, you may now have to deal with the injuries or negative effects of the medication or drug error.
 Efforts to fix or reverse the negative effects of a medication or drug error can be severe and long lasting, requiring additional medical treatment, loss of quality of life, loss of income and costly medical bills.
 It is important to ensure you have the assistance and care that you deserve to live the best life possible.
 The Brannon Law Firm can help with that process.